johnpaulkee/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlElasticJobStep.md

 ```

 ## DESCRIPTION
-Gets a job step from a job
+The **Get-AzureRmSqlElasticJobStep** cmdlet gets one or more job steps from a job

 ## EXAMPLES